Community Ownership, Empowerment, and Prosperity Action Team

 The Community Ownership, Empowerment, and Prosperity Action Team is a pilot project of the Chesapeake Foodshed Network and would not be possible without the generous support of our Advisory Group and Funders.

-Renee Brooks Catacalos, Writer and member of the Chesapeake Foodshed Network Steering Team (co-chair)
+Renee Brooks Catacalos, Sustainable Agriculture and Food Systems Funders and member of the Chesapeake Foodshed Network Steering Team (co-chair)

 Meredith Lathbury Girard, Town Creek Foundation and interim member of the Chesapeake Foodshed Network Steering Team (co-chair)